West Broadway River Corridor Project

 Why is the Max wave plan not included in this proposal?
 The goals outlined in this project and the Max wave plan align but are not limited to the following regions: -Recognize environmental, recreational, and social equity benefits. -Mitigate bank erosion near stadium and trails. -Increase visibility and activity in parks. -Expand Silver Park boat ramp eddy. -Consider flood protection.
 Improve floater passage -Foster public-private collaboration on design, funding, and implementation. -Enhance quality of life and economic prosperity. -Consider funding, costs, and timeline to maximize benefits. -Address long-term maintenance challenges. -Recontour the riverbed to improve habitat. -Limit soil erosion into river. -Explore options for in-stream recreation features. -Blend recreation access and river function.

-Jack Peabody asked about 1 year ago
+Jack Peabody asked over 1 year ago

 As part of this project's public scoping and design, we are exploring options to expand recreation access and opportunities along the river.
 Project Goal #4 references potential priorities, including exploration of in-stream wave features.